At the Institute for Politics and Strategy, we apply an interdisciplinary and analytical approach to the study of political science

 - and the Carnegie Mellon University Washington Semester Program (CMU/WSP) Policy Forum.

 The Policy Forum represents one of the means by which IPS integrates international relations and politics into the intellectual conversation at Carnegie Mellon University.
-The Policy Forum regularly brings statesmen, scholars, policy makers, journalists, and other thought leaders to the university to address major issues facing the United States and the world.
+The Policy Forum regularly brings political leaders, scholars, policy makers, journalists, and other thought leaders to the university to address major issues facing the United States and the world.

 The CMU/WSP Policy Seminar course takes a critical look at decision making in domestic politics and US foreign policy.
 It does so through weekly roundtable discussions with a diverse set of thought leaders.
 Based on intellectually significant essays that students are expected to read in advance of each class, these discussions give students an opportunity to ask probing questions about the three branches of the US government, media, embassies, advocacy groups, international organizations, and nongovernmental organizations.